Create an assignment

 Change the Grade category

 You can change the assignment’s Grade category to be part of one of the custom Gradebook categories you set up in your course.
-You can use the default and custom categories when you set up the progress mark.
+You can use the default and custom categories when you set up the Current Grade.
 Grade categories can be changed at any time.

 Attempts allowed